-If I asked you to define authenticity, could you do it?
-When I tried this myself a few weeks back, I ended up settling on a definition that was something like, “content that is authentic.”
-Realizing that the word authentic is also subjective, I tried defining that, only to rely on the word original.
+If we asked you to define authenticity, could you do it?
+When we tried this ourselves, we ended up settling on a definition that was something like, “content that is authentic.”
+Realizing that the word authentic is also subjective, we tried defining that, only to rely on the word original.
 But what is original?
-With each attempted definition, I found myself going deeper and deeper down a rabbit hole until eventually my wife jolted me back to reality and commented that I’d been holding the same piece of chicken on my fork for an unnatural amount of time.
-Note to self: save the work thoughts for a place other than the dinner table.
+With each attempted definition, we went deeper and deeper down a rabbit hole.

-But my question remains: how do you define authentic content?
+But our question remains: how do you define authentic content?
 You probably face a similar challenge in answering the question.
 Because authenticity is inherently subjective.

 In that way, authentic content is like another, less safe-for-work type of content.
 Back in the 1960s, a racy (for its time) film called “The Lovers” was released.
 A small theater in Ohio wanted to show the film, but the state of Ohio prohibited it, claiming the film’s content was too obscene for the general public.
 The theater sued the state, claiming the decision infringed upon its first amendment rights.
 The case went all the way to the U.S. Supreme Court, where Justice Potter Stewart wrote of the film’s content: